yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2023-08-05-restaurants.md

 Hey there!
 This page is just my personal stash of the fav restaurants, cafes, and bars I've loved across the globe.
 It's like my little memo of awesomeness!

+## ⚡ Tl;dr
+- When I find myself in these countries, I desire to revisit these restaurants again.

+- If you're in these countries and don't know where to eat, you can just drop by these spots and give them a shot.

 # France
 #### Paris